 After leaving NYC, Kimberly moved back to her hometown of Los Angeles to pursue work in television and film.
 She had great success, performing on several television shows, feature films and award shows, and in numerous national commercials.

 Kimberly hopes to one day be a part of the Palm Springs Follies, a dance revue featuring dancers ages 55-84 years young!
-Until then, Kimberly finds the time between work and family to perform locally in San Diego, as well as sing with the band NRG.
+Until then, Kimberly finds the time between work and family to perform locally in San Diego, as well as sing with the band NRG and compete professional in American Smooth and American Rhythm Ballroom.
+She was a finalist and placed 6th in her first competition the 2017 Emerald Ball.

 Kimberly prides herself on being a dance teacher and strives to inspire children of all ages.
 In 2003, she and her business partner Bill Bohl, started Hollywood Connection Dance Convention and competition, a workshop designed for dancers to train with industry choreographers and to learn what it takes to make it in the professional dance industry.
 Many of the students that have attended Hollywood Connection, have gone on to work in film, television, tour with major artists and more.

 Kimberly believes dance takes hard work, dedication, discipline and through this art form, children learn respect, integrity, work ethic, gain confidence and improve self esteem.
 She currently teaches musical theater, audition workshops, and on camera workshops across the United States.
 Kimberly pursues excellence in dance training not only for her students but as a teacher herself and continues to look for and create new ways of motivating and inspiring today’s dancers.
-She continues her self-education by attending many dance events including the Dance Life Teacher Conference and studying with dance educators across the country.
-She has a passion for learning.
+She continues her self-education by attending weekly dance classes, educational events including the Dance Life Teacher Conference and studying with dance educators across the country.

 Outside of dance, Kimberly loves to cook, see Broadway shows and play tennis, which is her new obsession.
 She is a member of SAG, AFTRA, AEA, AGVA and the PTA!